namin/biohacker/NOTES.md

 - In order to avoid cycles from being problematic, what's the solution?
 - We need to recognize when we have reached a fixed point so we can stop the circular propagation, even then it might not make sense. (stretch goal)

+- Are we going to assign beliefs to our implications?
+  - If not, we can use oplus for justifications.
+- In mediKanren, an implication would be a multi-hop chain of reasoning.
+  - If A -1> B, B -2> C implies A -3> C.
+  - Example: If A upregulates B, B upregulates C, then A upregulates C.
+  - And downregulates has a parity flipping behavior.
+  - If A downregulates B, B downregulates C, then A upregulates C.

 - TODO: rename interval to belief, since not interval.

 - These are two coarse grains: